Answer Your Phone!

 - by Dan Allenby

 There’s nothing more disheartening to a phonathon manager than a center filled with callers listening to phones ring and voicemail greetings.
-Unfortunately, for many annual fund programs, this is the new reality.
+Unfortunately, for many annual fund programs, this is the current reality.

 Gone are the days when reaching prospects required little more than dialing.
 Thanks to caller ID, mobile devices, and the negative stigma associated with telemarketing, alumni (particularly young alumni) are less and less likely to answer when their alma mater calls.
 Today, the likelihood that a prospect will even pick up is less than 50%.
 This is troubling because phone solicitations typically have much higher donor conversion rates than other channels like direct mail or email.
 What’s more is that phonathon programs can be expensive to sustain.